department-of-veterans-affairs/ves-event-bus-developer-portal/docs/consume-events.md

 * **spec** [required]: A structure that contains information about the system.
 The `spec` structure includes the following properties.
     * **owner** [required]: The team that owns the event-consuming system.
 If this is set to the name of a GitHub team within the VA's GitHub organization, this field will link to a page with details about the team in CODE VA.
     * **domain** [optional]: The VA domain in which a particular system exists.
 Possible values might be: `claims status`, `health`, `appointments`, `benefits`, etc.
     * **subscribesToEvent** [required]: An array of strings.
-Each string corresponds to the `name` of an event entity.

-**NOTE**: As a consumer, it is imperative that you include the `subscribesToEvent` property in your `catalog-info.yaml` file, in the `spec` object. `subscribesToEvent` is an array containing strings.
-Each string corresponds to a `name` specified in a producer's `catalog-info.yaml` file [metadata object](https://backstage.io/docs/features/software-catalog/descriptor-format#common-to-all-kinds-the-metadata).
-This metadata name property can not always be derived from the event or the topic, so it will require referencing the producer's `catalog-info.yaml` file, e.g.:

-    apiVersion: backstage.io/v1alpha1
-    kind: Event
-    metadata:
-        name: event-name // <== This is what needs to be referenced
-        description: Event description
-        title: Event Name
-        // ...

-We use the `subscribesToEvent` property to generate [Backstage relations](https://backstage.io/docs/features/software-catalog/extending-the-model#adding-a-new-relation-type) between consumers and producers.
-These relations are displayed on Event Overview pages in a table.
-Without this property, there will be no visual representation of what systems or components are subscribing to a given event.
+Each string must match the `metadata.name` value of a producer's `catalog-info.yaml` file.
+This field is used to relate the system to the events that it consumes.
+All consumers of an event will be displayed on the Event Details page.

 ## Logs